-Assessing Future Learning as Part of a Seamless Secondary Curriculum - Rethinking formative assessment
+Assessing Future Learning as Part of a Sequenced Secondary Curriculum - Rethinking formative assessment

 Redefining how the curriculum is designed, implemented and assessed are necessary as part of a new emphasis on 'the quality of education' in the new draft OFSTED handbook for schools published on May 14th 2019.
 The focus as far as assessment is concerned is on how assessment informs to what extent knowledge is embedded and is used fluently and assists teachers in producing clear next steps for pupils.

 Teachers use assessment to check pupils’ understanding in order to inform teaching, and to help pupils embed and use knowledge fluently and develop their understanding, and not simply memorise disconnected facts.